Best Coral Bell Varieties

 Source: Better Homes and Gardens

 Coral Bells typically have tiny clouds of white, red, pink, or coral blooms that are bell-shaped, growing from a slender stalk that shoots up and above their abundant foliage.
+Additionally, some varieties produce creamy white flowers, adding brightness and contrast to the foliage.
 These plants love the sun.
 However, they prefer partial shade when they live in an area that’s as hot and dry as ours.

 colorado landscaping services